 This means your outdoor TV has to solve the security problem.

 To solve the weather problem, a specific weatherproof TV usually offers a less valuable TV in an integral casing to ensure it is waterproof, as well as allowing for insulation against the cold and airflow to reduce humidity.
 This is great in theory.
 However, firstly you compromise on the quality of the TV and the picture.
-Secondly, if things go wrong - and they might, given this piece of kit is outdoors - it’s very hard to fix electronics which are inside an integral casing and still ensure it is waterproof thereafter.
+Secondly, if things go wrong - and they might, given this piece of equipment is outdoors - it’s very hard to fix electronics which are inside an integral casing and still ensure it is waterproof thereafter.
 Therefore, many people prefer solutions like outdoor TV cabinets.

 This is another aspect where you really start to see the pros and cons come down in favor of the outdoor TV enclosure.
 Weatherproof TVs come with a fairly eye-watering price tag.
 For a mid-range outdoor TV you’re looking in the region of $4000, but don’t be surprised if, for the features you need to really combat the weather and security problems, you end up heading towards $7000.